Fourth suspect charged with assault in Alabama riverfront brawl as she turns self in

 Fourth suspect charged with assault in Alabama riverfront brawl as she turns herself in to police

-Mary Todd is the first woman charged for her alleged involvement in the riverfront brawl
+Mary Todd is the first woman charged for her alleged involvement in the Montgomery violence

+Alabama riverboat brawl: Montgomery Police Chief lists the names of suspects and charges

-A fourth person has turned herself in for her alleged involvement in the now-viral Montgomery riverfront brawl: Mary Todd.
+A fourth person has turned herself in for her alleged involvement in the now-viral Montgomery riverfront brawl.

-The Montgomery Police Department announced that 21-year-old turned herself in on Thursday and was charged with assault in the third degree.
-She is currently being housed in the Municipal Jail, the police added.
+The Montgomery Police Department announced that 21-year-old Mary Todd was charged with assault in the third degree.
+She is currently behind bars in the Municipal Jail, the police added.

 Zachary Shipman, 25, also turned himself in on Wednesday night after police asked him and Mr Todd to turn themselves in no later than Tuesday.
 Richard Roberts, 48, was also held in custody in Selma as of Tuesday.

 Police have previously said that the three men who were arrested were members of the pontoon boat, which was blocking the Harriott II riverboat from docking in its designated space.
-It’s unclear if Ms Todd was also onboard the pontoon boat.
+It’s unclear if Ms Todd was also aboard the craft.

 However, the pontoon boat owners did not take it well, as a fight broke out, with one of the members of the pontoon boat throwing fists at the deckhand.
 The brawl only grew from there, including one man hitting people over the head with a folding chair.